 Gululu – In St. Julians overlooking Spinola Bay, Gululu has a strong reputation with tourists and locals for being an excellent choice for traditional Maltese recipes, some done with a twist.
 It was one of our favorites.
 Reserve ahead.

-Ta’ Kris – One of the most popular restaurants in Sliema, Ta’ Kris serves traditional Maltese and Mediterranean food.
+Ta’ Kris – One of the most popular restaurants in Sliema, Ta’ Kris serves Maltese and Mediterranean food.
 Their soups, stews, and slow-cooked rabbit are reminiscent of home cooking in Malta.

 Ta’ l-Ingliz– Located in Mgarr, which is known as one of the best places to try fenkata, check out Ta’ l-Ingliz.
 Their traditional preparation and excellent service make it a great choice.

 Publius Cutajar Parruccan Confectionery – We sampled most of our sweets at Publius Cutajar Parruccan Confectionery, a kiosk in Rabat near the Grotto of Saint Paul.
-The owner is happy to let you sample lots of his traditional treats.
+The owner is happy to let you sample lots of his treats.